Calendar alarm app for Google Calendar, Apple Calendar, and Outlook Calendar

 Connect your calendars

-Link Google Calendar, Microsoft 365, or both.
+Link Google Calendar, Apple Calendar, Outlook Calendar, or a mix of calendars.
 Takes under a minute.
 OAuth — OnTimer never stores your credentials.

 OnTimer monitors your schedule